gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

         print(i)
 ```

-So the above function has a **linear time complexity** or `O(n)`.
+So the above function also has a **linear time complexity** or `O(n)`.

 #### Quadratic Time Complexity

 Often we will have a function which involves nested loops.
-For example the code below will has a for loop which runs n times and a loop nested inside which runs, worst-case, n-1 times.
+For example the code below contains a for loop which runs n times and a loop nested inside which runs, worst-case, n-1 times.

 ```py
 def minimum_sub_list_length(numbers, target):